 Setting MetroFax up for Your Department

 - You will want to figure out how to divide your department up into groups of fax users.
-If you are one of several departments who currently share a fax machine, you will probably stop sharing and open separate MetroFax accounts.
+If you are one of several departments that currently share a fax machine, you will probably stop sharing and open separate MetroFax accounts.

 - For almost all faxing purposes at Emerson, IT recommends the “Essential” membership level.
 This allows for 500 pages of faxed documents per month.
 Departments who fax at high volume should consider the “Value” membership level.
 It’s a difference of about $5 per month.